Company

 The handoff problem

 There is a second issue that makes this worse: information loss.
 In the traditional model, a customer problem moves through multiple layers.
 The customer explains it to deployment.
 Deployment translates it into a ticket.
 Product distills it into a requirement.
-Engineering builds against that requirement.
-At each step, fidelity drops.
+Finally, engineering builds against that requirement.
+At each step, the fidelity drops.

 A specific issue becomes an abstract request.
-“Intercompany eliminations double-count when two subsidiaries share a vendor” turns into “improve intercompany handling.”
+A customer requested for “Custom filtering in their flux reports” but by the time it reached engineering, it has been translated to “Secondary grouping in flux reports”.
 By the time a solution ships, it often solves a different problem than the one that triggered it.
 The customer feels the gap.
-Adoption slows.
 Engineering sees inconsistent usage but lacks the context to understand why.
-This is not something better tooling fixes.
+This is not something that better tooling can fix.
 It is a consequence of the handoff model itself.

 What changes when you unify